Adult Opportunities

 Susan Lawrence, adjunct professor, Aurora University

-Susan Lawrence is an adjunct professor of biology at Aurora University.
+Susan Lawrence holds a master’s of science degree and is an adjunct professor of biology at Aurora University.
 She is a retired senior ranger from the Forest Preserve District of DuPage County with abundant experience in urban wildlife and their habitats.

 What to Know

-Wear comfortable shoes, and be prepared to walk up to two miles on uneven terrain.
+Wear comfortable shoes that can get dirty, and be prepared to walk up to two miles on uneven terrain.

 Program Schedule